daniel-akinmaiyejolu/Test1/README.md

 # Test1 Read me

-Testing out Markdown for fun
+Testing out Markdown for fun, why not

 This is **bold text** for no reason